 An edge is where two line segments or faces meet.
 A cylinder has 2 edges.

 Vertices are where two lines or edges meet; in maths we refer to the corners of 3D shapes as vertices.
 The singular of vertices is actually vertex which can be a bit confusing.
 A cone has one vertex, and a cube has 4 vertices.

-These are the names of the 3D shapes your child will need to know.
-The printable table below provides all the key information they need for primary school.
+These are the names of the 3D shapes your child will encounter at primary school:

 - Triangular prism

 - Hexagonal prism